BrickBench/BrickBench/README.md

 * Enter to toggle locking the mouse cursor for camera movement
 * Hold down left mouse to temporarily use
 * 1,2,3,4,5,6,7,8,9,0 to toggle rendering for the top menu
-* Ctrl-G to go to a specific position
+* G to go to a specific position
+* C to toggle compact mode
+* H to toggle shadows
+* L to open the load menu
+* R to reset the view to the origin
+* + and - to change speed

 ## Current Bugs
 * Material and shading pipeline improperly emulated resulting in mistexturing and other oddities.
-* Mouse sometime snaps out of place.
-* Some collision meshes some do not have the correct rotation applied.
 * Intel integrated GPUs have alot of issues and may not run correctly.

 To report bugs, add an issue to this repository in the top of the window.